-To date, over 2,2 million visitors have been captivated by Mozart’s inner struggle for personal and artistic freedom in productions in China, the Czech Republic, Germany, Hungary, Japan, South Korea and Sweden.
+To date, almost 2.5 million visitors have been captivated by Mozart’s inner struggle for personal and artistic freedom in productions in Belgium, China, the Czech Republic, Germany, Hungary, Japan, South Korea and Sweden.

 “This perfect show is the result of two decades' experience of musicals on the part of the Vereinigte Bühnen Wien.”